Skip to Main Content

 James Mickens is an associate professor of computer science at Harvard University.
 His research focuses on the performance, security, and robustness of large-scale distributed web services.

-For example, his Riverbed project explores how to use trusted hardware and new OS interfaces to allow users to constrain how datacenters manipulate sensitive data.
+For example, his Riverbed project explores how to use trusted hardware and new OS interfaces to allow users to constrain how data centers manipulate sensitive data.

 Mickens received a B.S. degree in computer science from the Georgia Institute of Technology, and a Ph.D. in computer science from the University of Michigan.
-Before coming to Harvard, he spent six years as a researcher at Microsoft, and a semester as a visiting professor at MIT.
+Before coming to Harvard, he spent six years as a researcher at Microsoft and a semester as a visiting professor at MIT.

 He is also the creator of Mickens-do, a martial art so deadly that he refuses to teach it to anyone (including himself).